Half of the population will snore at one time or another during their life.

 Since the two different types of sounds are made up of different parts of sound, the body does not react the same to both.
 Studies are showing that pink noise is the more soothing option and, therefore, leads to better quality sleep.

-There are new reports showing early research that continuous exposure to white noise may have negative effects on the brain and auditory system.
+There are new reports showing early research that continuous exposure to white noise may have negative effects on the brain activity and auditory system.
 Though there is no definitive answers on this yet.

 Which Works Better For You?